yalicee/oct-2022-fun-data-structures/README.md

 # Advanced

-Implement the set data structure.
+1) Implement the set data structure.
 [Sets](https://en.wikipedia.org/wiki/Set_(abstract_data_type)) have lots of potential methods you could implement so pick out a few that seem most useful/interesting and implement those.

+2) Implement the tree data structure.
+[Trees] (https://en.wikipedia.org/wiki/Tree_(data_structure)) also have a lot of methods, many of which may come into tomorrow's sprint.
+Focus today on implementing methods that add and remove data (e.g. addData, removeData) or return a boolean, (e.g. isParent, isRoot, hasSiblings, isLeaf).
+Look through the article for ideas on the terminology to use.

-If you finish that, research other data structures and see if you can implement them.
+3) If you finish this, have a look for other potential data structures and see if you can implement useful functions they may have.

 ### Learning objectives